Tuesday of Week 9 of Ordinary Time – First Reading

 …grow in the grace and knowledge of our Lord and Savior Jesus Christ.

 To grow in grace is to open ourselves more and more to the experience of being loved by God.
-To grow in the knowledge of Jesus is not to know more about him, but to grow into a personal and intimate relationship of mutual love.
+To grow in the knowledge of Jesus is not to know more about him, but to grow in a personal and intimate relationship of mutual love.

 This kind of knowledge is on a different plane altogether from the esoteric knowledge that the Gnostics proclaimed.
-In our own day, some come pretty close to it when they put an excessive emphasis on doctrinal orthodoxy.
-It is a modern version of Pharisaism.
-Jesus said that people would know true Christians not by their theology, but by the love they show for each other, and especially for those in any kind of need:
+In our own day, some come pretty close to Gnosticism when they put an excessive emphasis on doctrinal orthodoxy.
+This is a modern version of Pharisaism.

 By this everyone will know that you are my disciples, if you have love for one another.
 (John 13:35)